IS-120/first-web-page/README.md

    `href="./images/apple-touch-icon.png"`<br>
    Update all the favicon href attributes except for the favicon.ico one.
 Add a "." to that path.<br>
    _Notice I also included a period or "."
 Servers do not need the prefixed period, but Github pages does need it._

-## Use Live Server to preview your webpage

-Either choose "Go Live" in the VS Code bottom info panel, or find and select "Go Live" in `View -> Command Palette...`

 ## Commit your changes and sync these changes to Github